yuhun-Jun/fast24_ae/README.md

 ### Varying DoF (Figure 3, 4)
 This experiment observes the impact on read performance in `NVMe` and `ramdisk` by changing the DoF.
 For the experiment, the queue depth must be reduced to 1, but the default kernel's minimum queue depth is 4, so it is necessary to modify it to 1.
 It is already modified in the [kernel](#3-kernel-build) provided above.
-The parameter corresponding to queue depth value is `nr_request`, which can be found in the script.
+The parameter corresponding to queue depth value is `nr_requests`, which can be found in the script.
 The script resides in the `evaluation` directory and reuses the code used in previous hypothetical evaluations.

 #### with NVMe Drive